connectedbits/process_pilot/README.md

 ![Example](test/fixtures/files/hello_world.png)

-To start a process, initialize Process Pilot with your BPMN source and call `start`.
+To start the process, initialize Process Pilot with the BPMN source, then call `start`.

 ```ruby
 process = ProcessPilot.new(File.read("hello_world.bpmn")).start
 ```

-The 'HelloWorld' process begins at the 'Start' event and _waits_ at the 'SayHello' service task.
+The 'HelloWorld' process begins at the 'Start' event and **_waits_** at the 'SayHello' service task.
 It's often useful to print the process state to the console.

 ```ruby
 process.print